Which Vaccinations Should My Ferret Receive? – How Often & The Risks Of Over-vaccination

 Vaccine reactions (anaphylactic reactions) come in all degrees of seriousness.
 All acute vaccine reactions are thought to begin with a sudden release of histamines, the cause of hives and itching.
 So Most veterinarians administer an injectable antihistamine to block these negative effects of histamine.
 That and a period of observation at your animal hospital is often all it takes to get a ferret through a mild to moderate vaccine reaction.
 To me, a reaction like that is a flashing message not to give that vaccine again.
 Be sure it gets noted on your ferret’s records.

-Metoclopramide injections (ref) usually block the nausea that sometimes accompanies vaccine reactions in ferrets.
+Metoclopramide injections usually block the nausea that sometimes accompanies vaccine reactions in ferrets.

 Some veterinarians include corticosteroid injections in their vaccination reaction treatment plans.
 Corticosteroids have been phased out of the suggested treatment for anaphylactic reactions in human medicine.
 But perhaps these steroids are still useful in preventing other longer-term issues a vaccine reaction might generate.
 We do not know.

 I don’t include lumps and bumps at the site of the vaccination as vaccine reactions.
 Those problems probably occur when a tiny plug core of skin, hair, bacteria or foreign substance enters the hollow of the needle used and is deposited under the skin.
 These lumps usually clear up on their own or with the help of some oral antibiotics.
 If fluid or pus accumulates, they need to be lanced and drained.
-But they may also be implicated in the development of fibromas tumors that occasionally occur where an injection was given. (ref) We do not know.
-Injection site tumors are considerably more common in cats. (ref) In cats, it is vaccine ingredients that generate them.
+But they may also be implicated in the development of fibromas tumors that occasionally occur where an injection was given.
+We do not know.
+Injection site tumors are considerably more common when your pet is a cat. (read here) In cats, it is vaccine ingredients that generate them.
 As in cats, it is wise to give the distemper shot always on one side of the ferret’s body and their rabies vaccination on the other side (at a different visit).
 Note which side and which vaccine and lot number in your ferret’s records.
 That way, should a lump occur, one knows which vaccine was responsible.

 Should I Have My Ferret Vaccinated Against Rabies And How Often?

 Yes, your ferret should receive a rabies vaccination as frequently as your state requires.
-By law, most states and federal public health authorities require a yearly rabies vaccination for ferrets (even though studies have shown that many of the rabies vaccines give pets longer protection).
+By law, most states and federal public health authorities require an annual rabies vaccination for ferrets (even though studies have shown that many of the rabies vaccines give pets longer protection).

 Most veterinarians administer the ferret’s rabies shot at about 16 weeks of age and yearly thereafter.
 There are liability issues if those shots are not at least offered.